natalieKorobkina/Budget-Calculator/README.md

 License

-Game is a private open-source project.
+This application is a private open-source project.
 Feel free to do whatever you want with it.